Xochitl Torres Small: Early life and education

 Xochitl Liana Torres was born on November 15, 1984, in Portland, Oregon, to Marcos and Cynthia "Cynta" Torres.
 Her parents were educators.
 Torres Small was raised in Las Cruces, New Mexico.
+She is a third-generation Mexican American.

-Torres graduated from Mayfield High School in absentia while she earned her International Baccalaureate (IB) Diploma from Waterford Kamhlaba United World College in Mbabane, Swaziland.
-She earned a Bachelor of Science in Foreign Service degree from Georgetown University and her Juris Doctor degree from the University of New Mexico School of Law.
+Torres graduated from Mayfield High School in absentia while she earned her International Baccalaureate (IB) Diploma from Waterford Kamhlaba United World College of Southern Africa in Mbabane, Eswatini.
+She earned a Bachelor of Science in Foreign Service degree from Georgetown University, and a Juris Doctor degree from the University of New Mexico School of Law.

 Early career

 Torres Small worked as a field representative for U.S. Senator Tom Udall from 2009 to 2012.
 She served as a federal law clerk in the New Mexico District from 2015 to 2016.
 She worked as a water attorney with the Kemp Smith law firm.